A Ramsey theorem on semigroups and a general van der Corput lemma: Intersections and differentiability

-Using the analogy with Definition \ref{defn_recurrently-n-thick}, we can try to define what it means for a set $D \subseteq G$ to contain a thick enough part of $\De(A)$ as a weakening of the main property of $\De(A)$ (i.e. Corollary \ref{cor_main_property_of_De-sets}); more precisely, for an $n$-recurrent set $A$, we could say that $D$ is $n$-thick in $\De(A)$ if $\exists^\F g \in D$ such that \begin{itemize} \item $\del_g A$ is $(n-1)$-recurrent
+Using the analogy with Definition \ref{defn:del-thickness}, we define what it means for a set $D \subseteq G$ to contain a thick enough part of $\De(A / \LC)$ so that $D$ plays the same role for $A$ as $\De(A)$ in \namedthmref{Main Property of $\De$-sets}{namedthm:main_property_of_De-sets}.